ER-FIZKarlsruhe/fiz-oai-docker/README.md

 # Running the application
   - Application can get started with or without Cassandra
-  - Startscripts set Environment from .env-File, so if versions etc change, you just need to adapt this file.
   - With Cassandra:
     - *host:/$> cd OAI_INSTALL_DIRECTORY_ENV*
     - *host:/$> docker compose -f docker-compose-with-cassandra.yml up -d*